defisym/OpenFusionExamples/Extensions/Func/ToInstall/Files/Help/Func/Func.md

 - Return Value
   - *Note : ret values will be erased on next function call*
-  - *Note : currently has a bug, if you call a function via expression, return value must be the last action of the event*

   - Set Return
     - *Clear return vector and set return use the same syntax of `Call Func` param*